ekeih/xmonad.hs/README.md

-# My xmonad.hs
+# My xmonad.hs and related stuff

-## Introduction
 After several years with awesome I switched to xmonad to try something new.
 And I love it.
 In my humble opinion it is much more awesome than awesome itself.
 But thats a matter of taste.

+## Introduction

 My configuration creates 18 workspaces in two rows.
 You can use Win+[1-9] to use the first row and Win+F[1-9] for the second one.
 You can also use Win+<Arrow-Keys> to move between workspaces in this grid.